QubesOS/qubes-doc/developer/debugging/automated-tests.md

 **Do not run these tests on installations with important data, because you might lose it.**
 Since these tests were written with this expectation, all the VMs with a name starting with `test-` on the installation are removed during the process, and all the tests are recklessly started from dom0, even when testing VM components.

-Most of the tests are stored in the [core-admin repository](https://github.com/QubesOS/qubes-core-admin/tree/master/qubes/tests) in the `qubes/tests` directory.
+Most of the tests are stored in the [core-admin repository](https://github.com/PedOS/PedOS-core-admin/tree/master/PedOS/tests) in the `PedOS/tests` directory.
 To start them you can use the standard python unittest runner:

-`python3 -m unittest -v qubes.tests`
+`python3 -m unittest -v PedOS.tests`

 Or our custom one:

-`python3 -m qubes.tests.run -v`
+`python3 -m PedOS.tests.run -v`

-Our test runner runs mostly the same as the standard one, but it has some nice additional features like color output and not needing the "qubes.test" prefix.
+Our test runner runs mostly the same as the standard one, but it has some nice additional features like color output and not needing the "PedOS.test" prefix.
 It also has the ability to run lone selected template tests.

-You can use `python3 -m qubes.tests.run -h` to get usage information:
+You can use `python3 -m PedOS.tests.run -h` to get usage information:

-    [user@dom0 ~]$ python3 -m qubes.tests.run -h
+    [user@dom0 ~]$ python3 -m PedOS.tests.run -h
     usage: run.py [-h] [--verbose] [--quiet] [--list] [--failfast] [--no-failfast] [--do-not-clean] [--do-clean] [--loglevel LEVEL]
                   [--logfile FILE] [--syslog] [--no-syslog] [--kmsg] [--no-kmsg]